Setophaga tigrina

 Away from the east, reports are few, although there is a surprising number of Panhandle reports: 5 May 1975 Dawes Co (Rosche 1982), 15 May 1983 Dawes Co (Williams 1983), 18 May 2004 Smith Lake, Sheridan Co, 20 May 1976 Dawes Co (Rosche 1982), 20 May 1980 Scotts Bluff Co, 28 May 2024 Oliver Reservoir, Kimball Co, and 30 May 2011 Kimball Co.

 Fall: This species has an elliptical migration pattern; it is more common westward in spring and virtually absent in fall west of the Appalachian Mountains (Baltz and Latta 2020).
-There are only eight accepted Nebraska reports:
+There are only nine accepted Nebraska reports:

 24 Aug 2019 Omaha, Douglas Co (Brogie 2020)